 To that end, we have tried to identify the places in Georgia that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
-Let’s just say we hope folks in Grovetown don’t mind us spreading the word.
+Let’s just say we hope folks in Decatur don’t mind us spreading the word.